 I guess all adventure motorcycles may have the same issue.
 Muck thrown up from the back of the bike in bad weather.
 The Honda NX500 is not too bad as the muck only reaches the lower parts of my legs and the base of my backpack and not up my back.
 Without the back pack, the muck would land on my rear end.

 I am used to cleaning my sports motorcycles with very little trouble as they don't get that dirty on dry roads.
 The Honda NX500 is for use in all weathers.
 During the first trip of 101 miles and the two subsequent trips, I was riding in heavy rain, buffeting wind and riding over muck from tractors on country roads.
 The bike was covered in dirt, including the chain.
-Having checked my motorcycle, I noticed that the muck was mainly from the middle down and up on the back, including the rear of the seat.

 Suddenly, I was confronted with the nightmare - how do I clean it all off, especially getting into those nooks and crannies without using a power hose (not recommended) and even worse, I would have to clean the bike more often as I intended to use it during inclement weather, on country trails and especially during the winter period.
 I did my research on YouTube and having trawled through myriads of 'how to clean your motorcycle advice' I opted for the Muc-Off solution.